smithy-lang/smithy-rs/design/src/docs/anatomy.md

 }
 ```

-The builder has one generic variable for each [Smithy Operation](https://awslabs.github.io/smithy/2.0/spec/service-types.html#operation) in the [Smithy Service](https://awslabs.github.io/smithy/2.0/spec/service-types.html#service).
+The builder has one generic type parameter for each [Smithy Operation](https://awslabs.github.io/smithy/2.0/spec/service-types.html#operation) in the [Smithy Service](https://awslabs.github.io/smithy/2.0/spec/service-types.html#service).
 Each setter switches the type of the `Op{N}` type parameter:

 ```rust
     /// Sets the [`GetPokemonSpecies`](crate::operation_shape::GetPokemonSpecies) operation.